thedouglenz/thou_hast_been/README.md

 <strong> Miscellaneous </strong>

 The starting point of the app is index.js.
 The command << nodemon index.js >> will start the app up locally and adapt to changes when index.js is modified.
 You can also change nodemon's settings so that it restarts the server when ANY file is changed which is my preference.

+<strong>Design Related</strong>
+Since modifying HTML and CSS is neither educational or difficult, the web design component of this project is handled by purecss.io.
+It is a really lightweight set of CSS modules that make web design a breeze.
+Visit purecss.io to check out this pretty easy set of tools and look at public/css/global.css to get onboard with the site design.
+Issues related to design will usually be rated super-super-easy to leave room for real programming tasks.

 <strong>About Mongodb:</strong>